you have been living with fibromyalgia, you likely experience chronic muscle pain on a regular basis.

 There’s a standard set of questions that are asked of the participants, the answers to which are qualitative at best.
 However, using the tools they have, Drs. conducting clinical trials using both a real medication and a "fake" medication (placebo) have determined that there is only a 10% absolute improvement in pain using the FDA approved fibromyalgia medications.

 Since I don’t tolerate drugs very well, they have not been an option for me.
 So I had to focus on non-drug methods to control my fibromyalgia chronic muscle pain.
-I have developed quite a “tool set” for chronic muscle pain that has worked for me even though I suffer with severe fibromyalgia.
+I have developed quite a “tool set” for chronic muscle pain that has worked for me even though I suffer with severe fibromyalgia and its primary co-conditions.

 it’s a “trial and error” process, but it’s not without guidance.
 Literally tens